Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 Keynote speeches

 The PMDA stated that the cooperation between Japan and Taiwan had reached its 10th anniversary and that the most significant achievement was that the two sides had been able to continue working closely together for such a long period of time.
-The PMDA also introduced updates on major Japanese pharmaceutical regulations, the concept of vaccine evaluation for novel coronavirus, remote Good Clinical Practice (GCP) investigation, Q&A on clinical trials under the COVID-19 pandemic, e-informed consent, etc. The PMDA also presented the latest information on the Japanese regulatory framework for the development of vaccines against novel coronaviruses.
+The PMDA also introduced updates on major Japanese pharmaceutical regulations, the concept of vaccine evaluation for novel coronavirus, remote Good Clinical Practice (GCP) investigations, Q&A on clinical trials under the COVID-19 pandemic, e-informed consent, etc. The PMDA also presented the latest information on the Japanese regulatory framework for the development of vaccines against novel coronaviruses.
 The meeting concluded with a discussion on the future of various cooperative efforts.
 Finally, he informed the audience that he would like to continue to promote various collaborations and celebrate the 20th anniversary in a grand way.

 10th Anniversary Session